Itayhazon/shaliwood-voice-bot/README.md

 ## 💾 Voice Message Saving

-For testing and debugging purposes, you can enable voice message saving:
+For testing and debugging purposes, you can enable voice message saving **for Telegram messages only**:

 1. **Enable the feature** by setting `SAVE_VOICE_MESSAGES=true` in your `.env` file
 2. **Configure save directory** by setting `VOICE_SAVE_DIR=your_directory` (default: `voice_messages`)
 3. **Voice files will be saved** with timestamps and user IDs for easy identification

+**Note:** Voice message saving does **not** apply to local file processing.
+When processing local audio files (using the LocalProcessor or CLI), no additional copies are created, regardless of the `SAVE_VOICE_MESSAGES` setting.
+This prevents redundant or unnecessary file duplication during local testing.

 **File naming format**: `voice_{user_id}_{timestamp}.ogg`